3-Ingredient Ham Glaze Recipe

 5 from 29 votes

 Elevate your holiday ham with this simple and delicious 3-ingredient glaze recipe.
-It's the perfect balance of sweet and tangy flavors that will have your guests asking for seconds.
+It's a perfect balance of sweet and tangy flavors that will have your guests asking for seconds.

 Prep: 5 minutes